Chicken Roosts, you would think that there isn’t much to write about regarding roosting perches, right?

 Well, there you have it, the ‘skinny’ on perches.
 As always, no one idea or model fits all – you can modify to your own specifications and the comfort of your flock.

 Have you used anything unusual for perches before?
-Please share your ideas with everyone in the comments section below…
+Would you please share your ideas with everyone in the comments section below?